nasa/progpy/sphinx-config/prog_models_guide.rst

     :align: center

-.. dropdown::  State transition equation example
+.. dropdown::  State Transition Equation Example

     An example of a state transition equation for a thrown object is included below.
 In this example, a model is created to describe an object thrown directly into the air.
 It has two states: position (x) and velocity (v), and no inputs.